eleo-jens/get_next_line/README.md

 # get_next_line

-A function that returns a line,read from a file descriptor
+A function that returns a line, read from a file descriptor

 Notions:
 - file descriptor, file manipulation, buffer_size